Lurkars/gloomhavensecretariat/README.md

 This is basically a clone implementing the same functionality and look&feel of the original Gloomhaven Helper since I am not capable of good design/UX.
 So feel free to contribute better assets.

+> SPOILER WARNING:
+> The `label.json` files inside the `data`-folder and therefore the final edition data files inside the `src/assets/data`-folder contain spoilers by including the corresponding label.

 ## Missing / Upcoming

 - some monster data, most data of other editions